About the Journal

 Publication Frequency

-in education publishes twice yearly: spring and autumn with occasional special issues.
+in education now publishes three time annually: Winter, Spring/Summer and Autumn, with occasional special issues.

 Open Access Policy